appium/appium-flutter-driver/README.md

 - `scrollUntilTapable` command : An expectation for checking an element is visible and enabled such that you can click it.
 Using waitTapable to wait element
 - `driver.activateApp(appId)` starts the given app and attaches to the observatory URL in the `FLUTTER` context.
 The method may raise an exception if no observaotry URL was found.
 The typical case is the `appId` is already running.
 Then, the driver will fail to find the observatory URL.
 - `getClipboard` and `setClipboard` depend on each `NATIVE_APP` context behavior
-- Launch via 3rd party tool and attach for an iOS real device (debug/profile build)
+- Launch via `flutter:launchApp` or 3rd party tool (via instrument service) and attach to the Dart VM for an iOS real device (profile build)
     1. Do not set `app` nor `bundleId` to start a session without launching apps
     2. Start the app process via 3rd party tools such as [go-ios](https://github.com/danielpaulus/go-ios) to start the app process with debug mode in the middle of the new session process in 1) the above.
           - Then, the appium flutter session establish the WebSocket and proceed the session